-- New master on Innovative Information Systems at the University of Toulouse
+- International Master on Innovative Information Systems at the University of Toulouse

 - Qui Cherche Cherche video on social algorithms (French with english subtitles)

-- My blog on Nòva (in Italian): Algoritmi Sociali
+- My blog on Nòva (in Italian, ended in 2017): Algoritmi Sociali

 Students interested in writing their master thesis at the University of Toulouse are always welcome to make contact, we are typically able to reimburse travel expenses and accommodation for 5 months (February-June).
 PhD scolarships at IRIT are allocated every year in June, if interested make contact in March/April.